Campus of the University of Southern California: Sustainability

 Since 2008, the University has placed significant emphasis on promoting sustainability throughout its campus.
 That year, the Sustainability Steering Committee (SSC) and Office of Sustainability were founded to envision future endeavors.
 In 2014, the university installed solar panels to power the Wrigley Institute on Catalina Island.
 In 2015, the SSC launched their Sustainability 2020 master plan to coordinate and comprehensively consolidate all of the university's sustainability initiatives.
 Specifically, this plan outlined improving environmental literacy, strengthening the existing campus sustainability practices, reducing greenhouse gas emissions per square foot by 20%, reducing the quantity of single occupancy vehicles transporting to campus by increasing the participation of students and faculty in alternative transportation methods, engaging 75% of university departments in sustainable purchasing practices, achieving 75% waste diversion, and decreasing potable water use by 25%, all by 2020.
 In 2016, the LA Memorial Coliseum became the first collegiate football venue to achieve zero waste status.
 In 2017, the Provost approved of initial funding for the 2020 masterplan, including provisions towards waste diversion, water conservation, and procurement initiatives.

 In September 2019, Carol Folt was inaugurated as the 12th president of the University.
 In her inaugural address, she outlined sustainability being one of her main priorities.
 At the VerdeXchange 2020 conference, she further reiterated many such sustainability goals. including envisioning carbon neutrality by 2028 as well as ramping up the usage of zero-emissions vehicles.
 Many of these goals were formalized under the 2028 sustainability masterplan, which is to set guide the University's sustainability initiatives at the expiration of the 2020 masterplan Specifically, this masterplan calls for the elimination of single-use plastics, dramatic reductions of greenhouse gases, and installing more charging stations at USC parking garages.
 In addition to this, the university is also installing 150,000 LED lights across campus and mounting solar panels atop the Galen Center.

 Transportation

 The University Park campus is served by numerous bus and metro routes.
 By bus, USC can be accessed on Route 38, 81, 204, 442, 445, 550, 754, and the Metro J lines.
 Additionally, USC is serviced by the metro E light rail line at Jefferson/USC and Expo Park/USC.
-Starting from October, 2019, USC will subsidize half of public transit costs for all University employees.
-Additionally, graduate students may purchase aa U-Pass, which grants unlimited free rides across the LA metro system.
+Starting from October 2019, USC will subsidize half of public transit costs for all University employees.
+Additionally, from August 2024, USC began providing its students with a TAP U-Pass, which grants unlimited free rides across the LA metro system.

 Furthermore, the University also operates its own busses within the main campus as well as to the parking center, Health Sciences Campus, Marina Del Rey ISI/ICT, Keck of Alhambra, and Union Station.
 Moreover, USC also provides a Campus Cruiser service as well as subsidizes Lyft rides for students within a certain perimeter of the University Park Campus.